francesco-innocenti/francesco-innocenti.github.io/_posts/2024-10-09-Understanding-KANs.md

 fundamental difference between KANs and MLPs.
 As the authors emphasise, while MLPs have *fixed activations on nodes*, KANs have *learnable activations on edges*.

-To extend to layers of neurons, recall that the MLP layer is just an affine transformation $$W_\ell$$ of the previous layer followed by the activation function $$\phi$$ applied element-wise
+Extending to a layer of neurons, recall that the MLP layer is just an affine transformation $$W_\ell$$ of the previous layer followed by the activation function $$\phi$$ applied element-wise

 $$